Git-Jake-Hill/Deadline_Repo/README.md

 ![Copy File](images/Copy_File.JPG)

-Error checking is inplace to prevent improper use by the user.
+Error checking is in place to prevent improper use by the user.

 ![](images/Copy_File_Error.JPG)